MarriamK/MarriamK/README.md

 - 👋 Hi, I’m @Marriam
-- 👀 I’m interested in a career in the tech industry
+- 👀 I’m interested in Computer Science, in particular, software and programming
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Software Development at Code Institute
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me ...

 <!---